circles-learning-labs/ecto_adapters_dynamodb/README.md

 Repo.Update: An update query will set nil fields to Dynamo's 'null' value (which can generate an error if the field is indexed), unless the inline option 'remove_nil_fields: true' is set.
 For example: Repo.update(changeset, remove_nil_fields: true)
 This can also be set globally in config :remove_nil_fields_on_update

-Repo.update_all: Since Ecto :update_all does not seem to allow for arbitrary options, nil fields will set to null by default, unless the Application environment variable, ':remove_nil_fields_on_update_all' is set to 'true'.
-For example: 'config :ecto_adapters_dynamodb, remove_nil_fields_on_update_all: true'

 Repo.delete_all: similar options to all query.
-Use recursive: true, to recursively scan through all pages, deleting all results.
+Use 'recursive: true' to recursively scan through all pages, deleting all results.